Our community is filled with talented singers, musicians, dancers, and actors. Our 2023 show featured:

 The Fabulous Fifties Foundation was formed by a group of Fabulous Fifties Show veterans and enthusiasts.
-Their desire was to see the show funds have a deeper effective in Lincoln County.
+Their desire is to see the show funds have a greater impact in Lincoln County.
 For years, show proceeds were donated to an organization that split the funds among an eight county area.

 With the formation of this 501c3, funds may now be used to serve locals facing illness, accidents and hardships.
 The Foundation is delighted to see the talent of locals musicians and actors benefit their neighbors, coworkers, and community members.

 The Foundation board consists of 2 show directors, 9 singers, and 2 supporters.
 Each member of the board is a respected community leader committed to serving Lincoln County.